bshea-1/Virtual-Sensei/README.md

 **© 2026 Brennan Shea.
 All rights reserved.** Original concept by **James Blasdel**.

 Small-scale, personal, non-commercial use is permitted (e.g., individual users or single classroom settings).
-Large-scale deployment, commercial use, or acquisition by any entity requires a separate written agreement with the owner.
+Large-scale deployment, commercial use, or acquisition by any entity requires a separate written agreement with Brennan Shea.
 See the [LICENSE](LICENSE) file for full terms.